offblacc/offblacc/README.md

 </div>

 ### :man_technologist: About Me:
-I am a third year student at the Faculty of Electrical Engineering and Computing in the University of Zagreb.
+I am a fourth-year student at the Faculty of Electrical Engineering and Computing at the University of Zagreb, currently enrolled in the Master's degree program in Network Science.

 I've got most experience in using Java & Python.
-Currently exploring my interest in security and networks.
+Currently exploring my interest in computer networks.

 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white)